 Types of Mammograms

-Two recent advances in mammography include digital mammography and computer-aided detection.
+Recent advances in mammography include digital mammography, three-dimensional mammography, and computer-aided detection.

 Preparing for Your Mammogram